thewchan/uxf/README.md

 also moved the _Files_ into _General_ and changed the _Files_ from a `table` to a two-item `map` with the second item's value being a `list` of filenames.
-We've also changed the _x_, _y_ coordinates and the _width_ and _height_ into "Pos" and "Size" tables.
-Notice that for each of these tables we've defined their _TType_ to include both field names and types.
+We've also changed the _x_, _y_ coordinates and the _width_ and _height_ into "pos" and "size" tables.
+Notice that for each of these tables we've defined their _ttype_ to include both field names and types.

 We've also added some example comments to two of the ``map``s.
 A comment is a `#` immediately followed by a `str`.
-A comment may only be placed at the start of a list before the optional _vtype_ or the first value, or at the start of a map before the optional _ktype_ or the first key, or at the start of a table before the _TType_ name.
+A comment may only be placed at the start of a list before the optional _vtype_ or the first value, or at the start of a map before the optional _ktype_ or the first key, or at the start of a table before the _ttype_ name.

     uxf 1.0 MyApp 1.2.0 Config
-    = Pos X:int Y:int
+    = pos x:int y:int
-    = Size Width:int Height:int
+    = size width:int height:int
     { #<Notes on this configuration file format> str map
       <General> { #<Miscellaneous settings> str
         <shapename> <Hexagon> <zoom> 150 <showtoolbar> no <Files> { str